 Mendocino County Air Quality Management District continuously monitors the air quality, reporting particulate matter and ozone concentrations hourly to our website: www.mendoair.org.

 While visiting our website, look at the sidebar to the right, or scroll down if using a mobile device to the section titled "Air Quality for Mendocino".
 The air quality index ranges from ‘Good’ (green) to ‘Hazardous’, (dark purple).
 See example from website below:

 For more air quality information visit: AirNOW GOV the District’s preferred online source of certified, accurate regulatory air quality data.
 Other networks that provide air quality data are still under evaluation and may provide unverified data.
 An explanation of AQI numbers, and related information can be found on the District web site.

 To sign up for air quality notifications visit:

 When the Mendocino Air Quality Management District advises that the air quality is“unhealthy” or "hazardous:"

-A primary concern is that "high-risk groups" --people over 65, under 12, pregnant women, and those people with pre-existing lung disease (such as asthma, bronchitis, COPD) or heart problems-- are at particular risk from breathing this air and should take extra precautions.
-Leave the smkey area, if possible, or at least stay indoors and limit physical activity.
+1. A primary concern is that ‘high-risk groups” --people over 65, under 12, pregnant women, and those people with pre-existing lung disease (such as asthma, bronchitis, COPD) or heart problems-- are at particular risk from breathing this air and should take extra precautions.
+Leave the smoky area, if possible, or at least stay indoors and limit physical activity.

-o If you would like N95 masks, they can be obtained for free at the libraries, the senior centers, and the shelters.
+• If you would like N95 masks, they can be obtained for free at the libraries, and at Public Health.